Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: The Uncanny Resemblance of AMs and DMs

 Associative Memories are different from Diffusion Models in that they are not primarily understood as generative models.
-This said, the memory retrieval process can be easily be construed as a ``generation process'' that samples from some original distribution.
-This process can be visualized as follows.
-We first pick a point at random on our energy landscape by initializing a data point $\vx^0$ to random noise.
-We then descend the energy (as in \autoref{eq:continuous-am-dynamics}) until the system settles in the nearest local minimum $\vx^\star$: this retrieved memory is our generated sample.
-If desired, small amounts of noise can be added to each update step (a process called \textit{Langevin dynamics}) that can help improve the diversity of generations and jar the dynamics out of undesirable local minima (a technique that is used regularly during generation in DMs~\cite{song2023Consistency,song2020Improved,ho2020Denoising,sohl-dickstein2015Deep}).
+However, just like the reverse process of DMs, memory retrieval can be easily be construed as a ``generation process'' that samples from some learned distribution.
 This realization makes it possible to directly compare AMs to DMs.

-We tabulate the similarities and differences between DMs and AMs in \autoref{tab:sim-and-diffs}, providing additional details in \autoref{sec:differences}.